OpenITI/documentation/index.md

 one on the OpenITI GitHub page, we create a connection between the copy on your local machine and the repo on OpenITI.

-You will need to connect your local repository to the upstream repo only once.
+You will need to make this connection of your local repository to the upstream repo only once.

 Each copy of a repository can be given a name.
-By default, the name "origin" is used for the repository you cloned (the one on your personal GitHub page).
-You can check this by going into the root folder of your repository, and writing the command "remote -v".
+By default, the name `origin` is used for the repository you cloned (the one on your personal GitHub page).
+You can check this by going into the root folder of your repository, and writing the command `remote -v`.
 This will list all remote repositories (that is, repositories on the internet, not locally on your computer) linked to your local repository:

 ![](./media/image36.png)

-The response you see in Git Bash means that only one remote repository is connected to your local repo: it is called origin, is located at the given URL, and is used for both "fetch" and "push" actions (that is, synchronizing in both directions).
+The response you see in Git Bash means that only one remote repository is connected to your local repo: it is called `origin`, is located at the given URL, and is used for both `fetch` and `push` actions (that is, synchronizing in both directions: downloading and uploading).

 We will now connect our local repository with the OpenITI repository from which you created your fork.

-1. Go to the OpenITI GitHub page and copy the link from the original repo again, as you did before, by clicking the green "Code" button and then clicking the icon next to the URL:\
+1. Go to the OpenITI GitHub page and copy the link from the original repo again, as you did before, by clicking the green `Code` button and then clicking the icon next to the URL:

      ![](./media/image9.png)

-2. In Git Bash on your computer, use the cd command to move into your local repository:\
+2. In Git Bash on your computer, use the cd command to move into your local repository:
+     ```
-     \$ cd D:/London/trainings/GitHub/0325AH
+     $ cd D:/London/trainings/GitHub/0325AH
+     ```

-3. Write the command "git remote add upstream" followed by the copied link:\
+3. Write the command `git remote add upstream ` followed by the copied
+     link:
+     ```
-     \$ git remote add upstream https://github.com/OpenITI/0325AH.git\
+     $ git remote add upstream https://github.com/OpenITI/0325AH.git
+     ```

-     NB: "upstream" is only a name and could be replaced with any other name; but it is accepted practice to call the repository from which you cloned "upstream", so better to stick with that!
+     NB: `upstream` is only a name and could be replaced with any other name; but it is accepted practice to call the repository from which you cloned `upstream`, so best to stick with that!

-4. Check whether this worked by writing the command "git remote -v" again:\
+4. Check whether this worked by writing the command `git remote -v`
+     again:

      ![](./media/image16.png)

-     You see a new remote repository has been added: it is called "upstream", is located at the URL you copied, and can be used for synchronizing in both directions.\
+     You see a new remote repository has been added: it is called `upstream`, is located at the URL you copied, and can be used for synchronizing in both directions.
-     NB: Even though git indicates here that you can send ("push") your local changes to the upstream repository, GitHub will not allow you to push your changes directly to the upstream repository.
-This is a safety measure to protect the online repos from malicious changes.
-Instead of pushing your changes directly to the upstream repository, you will have to make a pull request: ask permission from the owner of the upstream repo to push your changes.
+     NB: Even though **git** indicates here that you can send ("push") your local changes to the upstream repository, **GitHub** will not allow you to push your changes directly to the upstream repository.
+This is a safety measure by the GitHub website to protect the online repos from malicious changes.
+Instead of pushing your changes directly to the upstream repository, you will have to make a **pull request**: ask permission from the owner of the upstream repo to push your changes.
 See below.